 Seriously—this will help you keep that “I just went to the spa” glow for days after you actually went.
 Who wouldn’t want that?
 That’s not even the best part; I’m pretty sure you already have all three of these things at home, so let’s get started.

 Using two essential beauty tools and a serum, you can treat several areas of concern.
 This simple 3-step method depuffs, detoxifies, rejuvenates and firms the skin.

-DIY Facial Treatment for Puffy Skin
+3-Steph Facial Treatment for a Puffy Face

 You Will Need:

 - Serum targeting anti-aging or pigmentation (check ingredients for peptides, retinol, or alpha hydroxy acids)

 On cleansed skin, first use the derma roller and gently glide over your face and neck.
 If you need a refresh on how to use a derma roller, see here.
 Once you have gone over the face and neck evenly with the derma roller, you may notice a pink or flushed complexion which is normal.